A3mercury/Oct2016-GBJam/README.md

 ## Description

 My first idea is the adventures of a tiny astronaut.
 The game will start off with you exiting your ship station on a platform you can jetpack from.
 You'll fly off the platform and float around in this segment of space with floating asteroids all around.
 Your goal is to collect ore from the asteroids.
 Once you land on the surface of an asteroid, you can switch to 'mining' mode and start chipping away the surface of the rock.
 You'll fly back to your station when you reach 99 ore inventory to store what you've found.
 Super simple, easy and fun.

+**More info:**
+* 8x8px sprites
+* only keyboard input
+ * 'A' & 'D' for left and right
+ * 'W' & 'S' for rotation
+ * 'SPACE' for jetpack
+ * 'E' enter and exit mining mode
+ * Mining Mode
+  * 'WASD' for moving segment you're wanting to mine
+  * 'SPACE' mine

+## Technical Specs
+* Unity 2d
+* C#
+* Photoshop for pixel art and animation